Most Normal: Reception

 Writing for the Irish Times in 2022, the critic Éamon Sweeney described Dara Kiely's vocals as "often hilariously funny" and "dripping with Irish references from Arklow to Ryanair".
 He noted the influence of comedians such as Eddie Izzard and Stewart Lee while drawing comparisons to the punk-poet John Cooper Clarke's "wordplay and sheer love of language".
-Similarly, Pitchfork's Laura Snapes praised the album's "unrelenting [and] surg[ing] with electricity" music, but drew attention to Kiely's vocals and lyric which she descibed as giving the album an "indignant, surreal mania", while also praising drummer Adam Faulkner’s tight snares which she described as "like he’s whipping static."
+Similarly, Pitchfork's Laura Snapes praised the album's "unrelenting [and] surg[ing] with electricity" music, but drew attention to Kiely's vocals and lyric which she described as giving the album an "indignant, surreal mania", while also praising drummer Adam Faulkner’s tight snares which she described as "like he’s whipping static."

 The album was described as containing "otherworldly walls of pure chaos" by Hot Press in 2023.
 In a review for the Guardian wrote that it's "is close[] to nightmare, its wilful rollercoaster of noise strafing listeners with distortion as Kiely pinballs between surrealist gabble and desperate, paint-stripping howls."